Step 1: Consider the Appropriateness of Wheaton College Graduate School

 Student Visa (F-1)

 The I-20 is an official document of the United States Government granting you permission to apply for an F-1 student visa at the U.S. Consulate or Embassy nearest you.
-Once you have a visa, you make final travel arrangements to come to the U.S. Please notify the Director of International Student Services about the time of your arrival in the U.S. All new international students are required to be on campus two weeks prior to the start of classes to participate in an orientation program that will help facilitate their adjustment to life in the United States.
+Once you have a visa, you can make final travel arrangements to come to the U.S. Please notify the Director of Graduate Student Care regarding the time of your arrival into the U.S. All new international students are required to be on campus two weeks prior to the start of classes to participate in an orientation program that will help facilitate their adjustment to life in the United States.
 Please visit International Student Services for more helpful information and necessary steps for your transition.
-All questions concerning your transition to the U.S. should be directed to the Director of International Student Services.
+All questions concerning your transition to the U.S. should be directed to the Director of Graduate Student Care.